SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

 let distort3 drive = amp drive >> limit 1.0
 ```

 1. **Inline the expressions**

-   This is a bit sad because the signal flow is reversed: It is written limit, then amp.
+This is a bit sad because the signal flow is reversed: it is written limit, then amp.
 But the order of evaluation is amp, then limit.
 To make our code look more like the actual signal flow, we can use:

 2. **Pipe operator**

-   The pipe operator is explained [here](https://fsharpforfunandprofit.com/posts/function-composition/) and dows basically this: It takes tha value on the left side (in our case, it's a function that gets evaluated before the result gets piped) and feeds it to the function on the right side.
+The pipe operator is explained [here](https://fsharpforfunandprofit.com/posts/function-composition/) and basically boils down to this: it takes the value on the left side (in our case, it's a function that gets evaluated before the result gets piped) and feeds it to the function on the right side.

-   And now, having this in mind, remember the previous chapter: it was stated that currying is very important.
-Now we can see why: We said that we are interested in functions of form ```float -> float```, and now it's clear why: It enables us to compose functions in always the same manner.
+Now, having this in mind, remember the previous chapter, when I stated that currying is very important.
+Now we can see why: we said that we are interested in functions of form ```float -> float```, and now it's clear why: it enables us to compose functions always in the same manner.
 But when we review our `amp` function (and also the limit function), we see that they are ```float -> float -> float```.
-This is because they not only transform an input value to an output value; they also require an additional parameter to control their behavior.
-And this is important: We have to design our "factory functions" (curried functions) in a way that all parameters come first, then followed by the input value to have a ```float -> float``` function at the end.
-When things get more complex in the following section, the technique of currying will help us a lot.
+This is because they not only transform an input value into an output value, but they also require an additional parameter to control their behavior.
+This is important: we have to design our "factory functions" (curried functions) so that all parameters come first and then are followed by the input value to have a ```float -> float``` function at the end that can easily be composed.
+When things get more complex in the next section, the technique of currying will help us a lot.

-3. **Forward Composition Operator**
+1. **Forward Composition Operator**

-   This is a nice way of composition, because it is just a "construction manual" for a signal flow.
-None of the 2 functions is evaluated at all.
-The two functions are just combined to a bigger one, and evaluated only when used.
+This is a nice way of composition because it is just a "construction manual" for a signal flow.
+Neither of the two given functions is evaluated at all.
+The two functions are just combined to a bigger one and evaluated only when used.

-In the following code samples, we will use all of this composition techniques, depending on the use case.
-So there is no "right or wrong", just a "better fit in this case" or even just a user preference.
+In the following code samples, we will use all these composition techniques, depending on the use case.
+There is no "right or wrong," just a "better fit in this case" or even just a user's preference.

 </excurs>

 ### Parallel Composition (Branch and Merge)

 <hint>
-Parallel composition doesn't necessarily mean that branches are executed in parallel from a threading / timing point of view.
+Parallel composition does not necessarily mean that branches are executed in parallel from a threading/timing point of view.
 In the case of this article, branches are executed one after another.
 </hint>

-Now that we understand what serial composition is, we know that it is useful to have functions of type ```float -> float```, and we understand that serial composition of these functions can be done by using the `>>` or `|>` operators.
+Now that we understand what serial composition is, we know it is useful to have functions of type ```float -> float```, and we understand that serial composition of these functions can be done by using the `>>` or `|>` operators.

-Let's extend our sample in a way where the techniques of serial composition is not sufficient.
+Let's extend our sample in a way in which the techniques of serial composition is not sufficient.

 The distortion effect we just engineered sounds nice, and we want to be able to "blend it in" together with a low pass filtered version of the original signal.
-Low pass filter means: We want to get rid of the high frequencies and preserve only the low frequencies.
-And at the end, the whole result shall be faded in over a certain time and gained (amplified).
+Low pass filter means we want to get rid of the high frequencies that may sound "harsh", and preserve only the low frequencies.
+At the end, the whole result will be faded in over a certain time and output-gained (amplified).
 Visualizing this in a block diagram is easy:

 ![Block diagram B](./bs_b.png)

-Some things to note on the block diagram:
+Some things to note on the block diagram are:

-* The output value of "amp" is used in 2 following branches.
+* the output value of "amp" is used in two following branches;
-* The output values of the 2 branches are then aggregated by the "mix" block.
+* the output values of the two branches are then aggregated by the "mix" block;
-* The output value can then be processed further by the "fadeIn" block.
+* the output value can then be processed further by the "fadeIn" block; and
-* And finally, we have an output gain to lower the signal's strength.
+* we have an output gain to lower the signal's strength.

-Now we will look at a technique how we can translate this behavior to F# code: Think about what "branching" means: "Use an evaluated value in more than 1 place in the rest of a computation".
+Now we will look at a technique whereby we can translate this behavior to F# code.
+Think about what "branching" means: "use an evaluated value in more than one place in the rest of a computation."

-As usual, there are a lot of ways to achieve this, and I recommend taking some time and thinking about how this could be done.
+As usual, there are a lot of ways to achieve this.
+I recommend taking some time and thinking about how this could be done.
 In our sample, we bind meaningful values to identifiers:

 ```fsharp
 let blendedDistortion drive input =